Cheap Courier Van Insurance

 What are the new changes to courier van Insurance?

 With the increase of demand for same-day delivery of items, more couriers began using vans so that they can take more parcels and items on their routes.
 Vans are classified as a commercial vehicle in the UK, but with them being popular in making deliveries for a third party, hire and reward cover became more popular and necessary.
-Since a van is a commercial vehicle, the pay as you go delivery insurance used by car owners is not available for van owners.
+Since a van is a commercial vehicle, the

 Hire for reward cover allows for the courier-van to be used to deliver items.
 The cost of courier van insurance will depend in part on the type of items that you will be delivering.
 As such, it is important to correctly inform your broker of the intended use of your delivery van when applying for insurance.
 If down the line you wish to expand and delivery a different category of item, you must inform your broker in advance to get approval.